gopal-sakshi/vanillajs23/workers23/readMe12_serviceWorker.txt

 - special type of WebWorker
 - ability to interact with the browser's fetch events
 - SWs intercept network requests and provide offline support and push notifications
+- Scope
-- Scope of SWs == Dedicated thread that acts as a proxy between the browser and the network WW = Dedicated thread that shares the same global context as the main thread
+    scope of SWs        == Dedicated thread that acts as a proxy between the browser and the network scope of WebWorkers = Dedicated thread that shares the same global context as the main thread
+- Lifecycle
-- Lifecycle ===	Registered and activated by the browser WW = Created and terminated by JavaScript code
+    SWs         ===	Registered and activated by the browser WebWorkers  = Created and terminated by JavaScript code

 https://www.dhiwise.com/post/web-workers-vs-service-workers-in-javascript

 ===================================================================
 4 main duties of SWs